Fourth Generation fermions as candidates for Dark Matter

-Galaxy halos [14] apparently contain considerable amounts of Dark Matter (DM), suggesting that they could be a gas of $x=1$ G4 baryon composites, containing the observed solar systems and neutron stars within many small G1-G3 subregions.
-This would be a Fermi gas which, at the very low temperature of the cosmic microwave background, would have the special stability properties produced by Pauli blocking [15], making them difficult to observe.
-Nevertheless, it might be possible that the observed baryon acoustic oscillations [16,17] are produced by the low frequency internal vibrations of the G4 baryon composites described in \S4.
+There remains, of course, the question why G(4) fermions have never been observed, suggesting that they could be the constituents of DM.
+In order to test this identification it is necessary to relate the predicted properties of G(4) fermions to the observed properties of DM.
+In particular it is necessary to explain why G(4) matter is dark.
+G(1) fermions form stable atoms, in which central nuclei composed of quarks has its positive charge compensated by a surrounding cloud of electrons.
+Decays of their excited states produce photons.
+If neutral G(4) analogues of atoms existed, they would almost certainly be observable.

+Most of the experimental evidence for the existence of DM relates to its distribution in the halos that surround the cores of galaxies [14].
+This could be attributed to neutral lepton composites.
+It is generally agreed that galaxy cores are black holes produced by high density DM, which can be attributed to neutral baryon composites.
+Recent observations of have provided information on an early step in the formation of supermassive black hole cores [15].

-It is difficult to understand the observed properties of black holes, especially the super-massive black holes [18], with masses of more than $10^6$ solar masses, that are thought to form galaxy nuclei.
-The overall DM to ordinary matter (OM) mass ratio estimated from astrophysical observations is thought to be about $m_{DM}/m_{OM}= 5$, suggesting that dark matter fermions have a similar size and approximately five times the mass their G1 counterparts.
-This gives an estimate of the masses of the $x=1$ neutral baryon composites as $3\times5 = 15$ proton masses.
-It is therefore to be expected that even small clusters would form black holes.
-It also suggests a relatively simple process for the accretion of halo material by galaxy cores compared with current models [19-22].
+It is generally accepted the black holes, especially the super-massive black holes (SMBH)[16], with masses of more than $10^6$ solar masses, form galaxy nuclei.
+The overall DM to ordinary matter (OM) mass ratio, estimated from halo observations, is about $m_{DM}/m_{OM}= 5$.
+This suggests that dark matter fermions to have approximately five times the mass their G(1) counterparts, giving an estimate of the mass of the $x=1$ neutral baryon composites as $3\times5 = 15$ proton masses.
+This could, however be an underestimate, because it takes no account of the amount of dark matter in galaxy nuclei.
+Composites with even values $x$ would be bosons with integral spins.
+As there is no limit to $x$, they provide candidates for black holes and produce baryonic galaxy nuclei of arbitrary size.

-Just as high energy electrons sometimes penetrate nuclei, it should also be possible for G4 fermion and boson composites to penetrate regions that are predominantly composed of observable matter.
-If the neutral bosonic particles have the $x=1$ structure described above it would, in principle, be possible to separate them into their baryon components in collisions with G1 particles with sufficiently high energies.
-Such events might be observable as one of the G4 baryons carries two positive electronic charges.

-At the present time there appears to be no direct experimental evidence relating to the properties of Dark Energy.
-However, the G4 lepton composite with $x=1$, described in \S5, suggests that it might interact with G1-G3 neutrinos, but this possibility has yet to be explored.